A level outcomes by centre type

 If you need an accessible version of this information to meet specific accessibility requirements, please email [email protected] with details of your request.

-The graphs and tables show the A level outcomes at a choice of grade thresholds by centre type (the type of school or college) for individual subjects.
-The outcomes are presented as cumulative percentages.
-This means that when you select grade threshold "A and above", you will see the percentage of students achieving grades A or A*.
+This visualisation shows A level outcomes at selected grade thresholds by centre type (the type of school or college) for individual subjects.
+Outcomes are presented as cumulative percentages.
+For example, selecting the grade threshold “A and above” will display the percentage of students achieving grades A or A*.
+The data covers the years from 2019 to 2026.

 • Academies